shoufang-w-arbin/Arbin-Toolbox-Python/README.md

 ![](resource/compare.png)

-As you can see, the toolbox provides a smoother and more Pythonic way to interact with C# objects, making your code cleaner and easier to maintain.
+In short, the toolbox provides a smoother and more Pythonic way to interact with C# objects, making your code cleaner and easier to maintain.

 ### Additional Benefits
 - **Py-C# Data structure conversions** are backed by `CSTypeConverter` in this toolbox.